textcreationpartnership/A02141/README.md

 ##Content Summary##

 #####Front#####
-The second part of conny-catching Contayning the discouery of certaine wondrous coosenages, either s
+THE SECOND PART of Connie-catching.
+1. TO ALL YOONG GENTLEMEN, marchants, citizens, apprentices, yeomen, and plaine countrey farmers, Health.

 #####Body#####

+1. THE SECOND PART of Conny-catching.

-1. The discouery of the Prigging Law or nature of horse stealing.
+    _ The discouery of the Prigging Law or nature of horse stealing.

-1. A pleasant storie of a horse-stealer.
+    _ A pleasant storie of a horse-stealer.

-1. The Vincents law, with the discouery therof.
+    _ The Vincents law, with the discouery therof.

-1. A Table of the Lawes contayned in this second part.
+    _ A Table of the Lawes contayned in this second part.

-1. The discouery of the wordes of Art vsed in these Lawes.
+    _ The discouery of the wordes of Art vsed in these Lawes.

+1. THE SECOND PART of Conie-chatching.

-1. A pleasant tale of the Connie-chatchers.
+    _ A pleasant tale of the Connie-chatchers.

-1. A pleasant Tale of a Horse, how at Vxbridge, hee coosened a Conny-catcher, and had like to brought him to his Neckuerse.
+    _ A pleasant Tale of a Horse, how at Vxbridge, hee coosened a Conny-catcher, and had like to brought him to his Neckuerse.

-1. A discourse, or rather discouery of the Nip and the Foist, laying open the nature of the Cut-purse and Picke-pocket.
+    _ A discourse, or rather discouery of the Nip and the Foist, laying open the nature of the Cut-purse and Picke-pocket.

-1. A merry tale how a Miller had his purse cut in New gate market.
+    _ A merry tale how a Miller had his purse cut in New gate market.

-1. A kinde conceipt of a Foist performed in Paules.
+    _ A kinde conceipt of a Foist performed in Paules.

-1. A quaint conceite of a Cutler & a cutpursse.
+    _ A quaint conceite of a Cutler & a cutpursse.

-1. The discouery of the Lifting Law.
+    _ The discouery of the Lifting Law.

-1. The discouery of the Courbing Law.
+    _ The discouery of the Courbing Law.

-1. Of a Courber, & how cūningly he was taken.
+    _ Of a Courber, & how cūningly he was taken.

-1. Of the subtilty of a Curber in coosoning a Maide.
+    _ Of the subtilty of a Curber in coosoning a Maide.

-1. The Discouerie of the Blacke Art.
+    _ The Discouerie of the Blacke Art.

-1. A true and merry Tale of a Knight, and a Tinker that was a pick-locke.
+    _ A true and merry Tale of a Knight, and a Tinker that was a pick-locke.

 **Types of content**